Foresight Accelerated Inheritance Tax Solution

 Private Finance Initiative ('PFI')

-PFI is an established scheme introduced by the government 24 years ago to enable private funding of public sector infrastructure projects.
-So far around 900 projects have been procured through PFI with capital value of over £70 billion.
+PFI is an established scheme introduced by the government 25 years ago to enable private funding of public sector infrastructure projects.
+Currently, there are around 700 active projects that have ben procured through PFI with capital value of over £55 billion.

 Typically a local authority (e.g. a council) enters into contract with a consortium of private investors to build and maintain an infrastructure project (e.g. a school or a hospital).
 Projects have a high-risk construction phase, followed by a lower-risk operational phase.
 It is common that as the project enters the lower-risk phase, the original investors are keen to sell their holdings, thereby creating a secondary market.